FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_serverConfiguration/t_st_serverConfigurationExportImport.md

 You can import server configuration information from the command line.

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> provides a command named `system_import` that can be run from the command line to import information from the ZIP file.
-The command requires that the Administration Tool service is running on the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> server where you run the command.
+{{< SecureTransport/componentshortname  >}} provides a command named `system_import` that can be run from the command line to import information from the ZIP file.
+The command requires that the Administration Tool service is running on the {{< SecureTransport/componentshortname  >}} server where you run the command.

 In a Standard Cluster (SC), run the `system_import` command on the primary server.
 When the import completes, the updates are automatically synchronized to the other servers in the Standard Cluster or Enterprise Cluster.
 The script comes with the following options: